beesmart/Creative-Commerce/README.txt

 == Changelog ==

+= 1.1.1 - 2021-06-04 =
+* Update - Remove FMA Added Reg fields plugin and associated snippet due to bug in plugin and abandonment

 = 1.1.0 - 2021-11-02 =
 * Enhancement - Add Trade Only switch to Licence that adds a snippet which hides the store from retail (Dual Engine 'lite')